Search This Blog

 Above a decaying street sign for the road.
 Its very first sign was put up on a Mr Taylor's house in 1899.
 This will be a later replacement presumably.

 Originally called Marefield Place then Prospect Place and then finally the modern Prospect Road.
-The first six homes there had an additional collective name Prospect Row but be warned cottages in Wycombe Road near Prospect House were also referred to as Prospect Row (not to mention Prospect Cottages and Prospect Villas- in case you haven't already noticed it Marlow people were very careless and haphazard when rendering addresses).
+The first six homes there had an additional collective name Prospect Row but be warned cottages in Wycombe Road near Prospect House were also referred to as Prospect Row (not to mention there being elsewhere Prospect Cottages and Prospect Villas- in case you haven't already noticed it Marlow people were very careless when inventing house names and haphazard at rendering addresses).

-You have to wonder if gas was laid on late there for in 1905 some wind blew over the lighted candle that George Sadler was using to light his room, nearly burning the house down.
+You have to wonder if gas was not laid on until late in the street for in 1905 some wind blew over the lighted candle that George Sadler was using to light his room, nearly burning the house down.
 Thankfully both he and his neighbours were on the ball and sprang into action swiftly both to fight the fire and summon further help.
-Some people did not use gas lighting upstairs even if they did below.
+It is possible George did have a partial gas supply as in this period some people did not fit gas lighting upstairs even if they did below.
+There was a fear of dying in your sleep from a gas leak if gas lights were used upstairs.

 Prospect Road residents didn't cause much trouble compared to their nearby neighbours elsewhere in the Marefield area or Dean Street but there were a few incidents of fallings out that came before the courts.
 Eliza Allen newly arrived in 1901 from the virtual shanty town outside Marlow known as "Cape Town" soon fell out with her neighbours Nellie Harvey and Edith Howse.
 She was fined 5 shillings for assaulting each with the threat of a week in jail per fine if she didn't pay them.
 She hadn't turned up to court.
 Her husband William, who worked at the paper mills and as a bootmaker, had previously spent a month in jail for stealing a barrel when they lived at Cape Town.
 Eliza sometimes worked as a needlewoman.
 There's a post all about Cape Town on the blog here.